top of page

 Aging and Tooth Colour

 As you age, your teeth naturally darken.
-The enamel thins over time, revealing the yellowish dentin underneath.
+The enamel—the outer layer—thins over time, revealing more of the yellowish dentin underneath.
+Tiny cracks can also form in the enamel, trapping stains from food, drinks, and tobacco.
 While this is a normal process, it can be managed with good dental care.
-Regular check-ups, proper brushing, and avoiding stain-causing substances help keep your teeth bright.
-Professional whitening treatments are also available to counteract aging effects on tooth colour.
+Regular check-ups, proper brushing, and avoiding stain-causing substances like coffee, tea, and red wine help keep your teeth bright.
+Staying hydrated and using a straw for dark liquids can also reduce staining.
+Professional whitening treatments, cleanings, and enamel-strengthening products are available to counteract the effects of aging on tooth colour and restore a more youthful smile.

 Lifestyle Choices and Their Impact